 The Peking Acrobats are from the People's Republic of China.
 An offspring of the Great China Circus popular during the 1920's, the Peking Acrobats became a professional acrobatic company in its own right in 1958.
+The artists of this troupe perform under the direction and choreography of

-The artists of this troupe perform under the direction and choreography of Hai Ken Tsai, a famous performer whose family goes back three generations of Chinese acrobatics.
+Hai Ken Tsai, a famous performer from a family of Chinese acrobats going back for three generations.